 Sixteen years and a lifetime ago, when I finished cooking school in San Francisco, I did an externship at Greens restaurant.
-I was relieved to hear that I’d be a pastry assistant (which meant hanging with the sweet pastry chef in a quiet 5am kitchen).
-Working “the line” during dinner service did not appeal, so I felt lucky that I didn’t have to deal with that scenerio.
+I was a pastry assistant (which meant hanging with the sweet pastry chef in a still and quiet 5am kitchen).
+Working “the line” during dinner service did not appeal, so I felt lucky.

 Keep it Easy

 I’m a lazy pastry chef, though.
 Complicated cakes that require multiple steps and frosted layers are not my thing.
 To my delight, I spent my days making endless vats of homemade ice cream, galettes, dessert sauces, fruit crisp and cobbler.
 Just my type of desserts.

 Give me a warm berry crisp any day.
 Even better if it has a crunchy pecan topping and is gluten-free.
 I can’t find my recipe notes from working at Greens (total tragedy, but I’ve moved five times since then so it’s no surprise).
 This recipe is the closest I can get to what we made there.

 To cut down on the amount of bowls to clean, mix the berries directly in the baking dish and make the topping in a mixing bowl.
 Feeding a house full of weekend guests?
 You can easily double or triple this to feed a crowd.
 And when it’s packed with bursting blackberries, blueberries and strawberries, it’s perfect for backyard celebrations.